mykalsullivan/moduserve/README.md

-# moduserve
+# Moduserve
- A modular server program which is meant to be molded to your needs.
+ A modular server program meant to fit your needs, whatever they are.

+## Improved description: *coming soon...*